davegillem/greenlight/README.md

 Validate on different events
 ----------------------------

-By default Ketchup listens to the `blur` event on form fields.
+By default Greenlight listens to the `blur` event on form fields.
 You can overwrite that behaviour for every field in the options, and you can overwrite it separately for a single field.

 ### Your HTML